Is San Francisco's homeless plan on the right path? Civil liberties may stand in the way

 These questions, among many others, arose this week as San Francisco’s nearly $14 billion budget started coming into focus.
 It’s a massive amount of money that dwarfs state budgets across the land, stretching the length of the alphabet from Alaska ($8.3 billion) to Wyoming ($8.9 billion).

-But even after this week's negotiations between the Board of Supervisors and the Mayor's office, there was no significant change in terms of direction or policy.
-In a nutshell, the Mayor succeeded in getting more money for policing and Tenderloin services, while the Supes won a windfall for affordable housing (by floating $112 million in debt).
+But even after this week’s negotiations between the Board of Supervisors and the mayor, there was no significant change in terms of direction or policy.
+In a nutshell, the mayor succeeded in getting more money for policing and Tenderloin services, while the supes won a windfall for affordable housing (by floating $112 million in debt).

-I'm hoping that's dead wrong.
-Gov. Gavin Newsom and Sen. Susan Talamantes Eggman (D-Stockton) showed real leadership with the Care Courts legislation, finally confronting a basic fact.
-Allowing people suffering from severe mental illness and drug addiction to fend for themselves on the streets is not only inhumane, it clearly doesn't work.
+I’m hoping that’s dead wrong.
+Gov. Gavin Newsom and Sen. Susan Talamantes Eggman (D-Stockton) showed real leadership with the CARE Court legislation, finally confronting a basic fact.
+Allowing people suffering from severe mental illness and drug addiction to fend for themselves on the streets is not only inhumane, it clearly doesn’t work.
 At all.

 Are we really going to derail this effort because of concerns over civil liberties?
 It’s a noble thought, grounded in admirable intentions, but what liberties do the homeless currently enjoy?
 And what about the rest of us?
 Our streets are a disgrace.
 Our economic recovery is stalled as a result.
 And people are afraid to come to San Francisco.
 That’s a recipe for disaster.
 It’s time to do something different.

 Breed is bullish on her overall plan, as one would expect.
 And she better hope it works.
-With progressive District Attorney Chesa Boudin recalled and the Supes acquiescing to most of her demands in the budget process, success or failure will both lie at the Mayor's doorstep.
+With progressive District Attorney Chesa Boudin recalled and the supes acquiescing to most of Mayor Breed’s demands in the budget process, success or failure will both lie at the mayor’s doorstep.
 In many ways it all starts with the Tenderloin.

 Keep swimming, Mayor Breed.
 It’s long past time to clean up our city.